Crosses the Line Twice: Even in a series made of incompetent/ill-tempered restauranteurs, there are some examples that truly stand out:

 On the UK version, both Piccolo Teatro and Bonaparte's closed within a short time after Ramsay's visit.
 The owner of the latter threatened to sue Ramsay, claiming she had been "set up".

-When Ramsay revisited the Walnut Tree Inn, he found the business still failing due to the sky-high prices the owner was charging, and stormed out after the owner bluntly told him that he'd rather see the inn go out of business than look like a cheap restaurant.
+When Ramsay revisited the Walnut Tree Inn he found the business still failing due to the sky-high prices the owner was charging, and stormed out after the owner bluntly told him that he'd rather see the inn go out of business than look like a cheap restaurant.
 Guess what happened?
-Then, for an encore, some more sensible businessmen bought the inn shortly afterwards, set up a menu that was more along Ramsay's guidelines, and made it into a success once more.
+Then, for an encore, some more sensible businessmen bought the inn shortly afterwards, set up a menu that was more along Ramsay's guidelines, and made the restaurant into a success once more.

 The owners of Zeke's in the US version, on the confession cam, complain about Ramsay and state that he doesn't know what he's talking about and until Ramsay's name is on the lease, Ramsay doesn't know what it's like.
 Let's see...failing restaurant versus five 3-Michelin (out of 3) star restaurants.
 Sure, Ramsay knows nothing about how to make a restaurant successful...